-Massachusetts Criminal Appeal Attorney
+Massachusetts Criminal Appeal and Post Conviction Relief Attorney

 A criminal conviction is far reaching.
-Besides incarceration or probation, there is the impact upon other rights such as present or future housing, employment, immigration, and government benefits.
-A subsequent arrest can be treated more harshly (e.g., bail) and a subsequent conviction can result in harsher sentencing.
+Besides incarceration, parole, or probation there is the impact upon other rights such as present or future housing, employment, immigration, and government benefits.
+A subsequent arrest can be treated more harshly (e.g., bail) and a subsequent conviction can result in harsher sentencing, particularly in federal court.

-There are many other possible mistakes, errors, and oversights that can occur during a criminal prosecution.
-For example, a trial judge may incorrectly deny a motion to suppress, improperly admit evidence at trial, allow the jury to proceed where there is insufficient evidence to support a conviction, or the failure to properly instruct the jury on the law.
+A crimianl appeal determines whether what occurred in the trial court was fair, whether the evidence was legally sufficient to justify the outcome, and whether the law was correctly interpreted and applied in the trial court.
+There are many mistakes, errors, and oversights that can occur during a criminal prosecution.
+For example, a trial judge may incorrectly decide a critical motion, improperly admit or exclude evidence at trial, allow the jury to proceed where there is insufficient evidence to support a conviction, or fail to properly instruct the jury on the law.